 The Admissions Committee makes its decisions at the end of February.
 Applications submitted after the deadline will be considered only if openings are available after the mid-April reply date.

 Hopkins welcomes hundreds of families to our annual Admission Open House, which is held annually in October.
 The Open House provides an opportunity for families to learn about Hopkins by taking a tour with a current student and asking questions of faculty, coaches and admission staff.
 Tour Days are smaller events, for which an RSVP is required, and are held monthly from October to December that give students and parents a chance to see the school in session.
-All Tour Days begin at 9 am.
 For Tour Day dates and other Admission events, visit the main Admission page.

 The best preparation for Hopkins is success during the early school years in academics and in whatever activities the student wishes to pursue, coupled with a motivation and desire on the student's part to attend Hopkins.